 When NATO Communications and Information (NCI) Agency was formed in 2012, it inherited all of NATO's Information Technology (IT) assets.
-To best optimise this complex landscape, the Agency required a comprehensive understanding of NATO's asset ecosystem, including its shortcomings and opportunities for improvement.
-Further to this, a bilateral study with industry indicated that modernising NATO's IT landscape could reap significant reward for the wider NATO Enterprise.
-Since then, NCI Agency have developed a strategy to realise these gains, thereby improving NATO's infrastructure and ability to provide high quality, robust, standardized and cost effective IT services.
+To best optimize this complex landscape, the Agency required a comprehensive understanding of NATO's asset ecosystem, including its shortcomings and opportunities for improvement.
+Further to this, a bilateral study with industry indicated that modernizing NATO's IT landscape could reap significant reward for the wider NATO Enterprise.
+Since then, NCI Agency has developed a strategy to realize these gains, thereby improving NATO's infrastructure and ability to provide high quality, robust, standardized and cost effective IT services.

-- deliver services from a centralised set of locations, optimizing resource utilization (both civilian and military);
+Deliver services from a centralized set of locations, optimizing resource utilization (both civilian and military).

-- introduce a common IT management and operations surveillance layer, increasing effective governance; and
+Introduce a common IT management and operations surveillance layer, increasing effective governance.

-- Bechtle AG, Germany has been selected as the successful bidder and will, in partnership with Dell Computers, Inc., supply Client Equipment and Accessories throughout NATO under ITM Work Package 2.
+Bechtle AG, in partnership with Dell Computers, Inc., will supply Client Equipment and Accessories throughout NATO under ITM Work Package 2.
 The contract has been awarded on 19 May 2017 (link).

-- Under ITM Work Package 6, Leonardo (formerly Selex ES, NCIRC FOC Contractor) will adapt existing NCIRC nodes and install new nodes to protect and secure ITM Data Centers in Mons and Lago Patria.
+Under ITM Work Package 6, Leonardo (formerly Selex ES, NCIRC FOC contractor) will adapt existing NCIRC nodes and install new nodes to protect and secure the ITM Data Centres in Mons, Belgium, and Lago Patria, Italy.
+The

 The ITM Programme Office, supported by Gartner Consulting, is working towards the next major milestones:

-- making Data Centres in Mons and Lago Patria operational in February, 2018; and
+Making Data Centres in Mons and Lago Patria operational in February, 2018.

-- announcing the successful bidders in February, 2017 for NATO Communications Infrastructure (NCI) Project, and April, 2017 for the Enterprise-NATO Public Key Infrastructure (E-NPKI) Project.
+Announcing the successful bidders for the Enterprise-NATO Public Key Infrastructure (E-NPKI) Project in September, 2017.